LangInteger/simuliris/theories/tree_borrows/README.md

 You can see the separation logic in action in the examples shown above.
 Here, we explain the resources that you will encounter when stepping through the proof.

-The `$$` resource associates a "tag" with a "tag kind."
+The `t $$ tk` resource associates a "tag" `t` with a "tag kind" `tk`.
 Remember that each tag corresponds to a specific node in the borrow tree.
 The tag kind is a very coarse over-approximation of the shape of the tree from that specific node.

 The simplest kind is `tk_local`, which says that the tree here is a singleton, and this tag is the only tag in the tree.